ClementNerma/Rave/docs/books/hybrid.md

 Note that it's still possible to perform a `.catch()` on error-free promises.
 The provided callback will simply never be executed.

 Asynchronous functions can also be error-free.
 This happens when they never use the `reject` keyword and don't have any `throws` indicator.
-Their return type is replaced by a single resolution type, like this:
+They keep the same declaration syntax but may not throw error anymore:

 ```sn
 async func resolveHello () : string {